filippofiocchi/github-issue-thermal-printer/README.md

 ```
 export TOKEN_GITHUB='your github token'
 export TOKEN_BITLY='your bitlytoken'
-export DATABASE_NAME= 'the name of your database'
+export DATABASE_NAME='the name of your database.db'
  ```
 To set it permanently for all future bash sessions add such line to your .bashrc file in your $HOME directory.
 Now create the data base in the home, run:
  ```
- sudo python database1.py
+ sudo python database.py
 ```
 then before run the orther python script you have to install some library
 ```